 Bring your cameras!
-From the grand views to the historic nooks and crannies to smiling faces, there are so many moments to capture at Mill City Museum.
+From the grand views to the historic nooks and crannies, there are so many moments to capture at Mill City Museum.

-- Photography must be personal in its end use, such as photos for graduations, engagements, weddings, or families.
-Large or disruptive parties may not be able to be accommodated due to the interruption of our regular business operations - please contact us in advance to inquire about large group photos.
+- Photography must be personal in its end use, such as photos for graduations, engagements, or families.
+We cannot guarantee that the museum can accommodate groups larger than 6.
+Please contact us in advance to inquire about large group photoshoots.

-- Business or commercial photo shoots require written permission in advance of the shoot date; same-day permission is never available.
+- Commercial photo shoots require written permission in advance of the shoot date.
+Same-day permission is never available.

-- Photography may not interfere with the operation of the museum and may not block or restrict visitors from accessing the museum and café spaces.
-There will be no props, light stands, photographic equipment, changing clothes, or other preparation allowed on site.
+- Photography may not interfere with the operation of the museum and may not block or restrict visitors from moving through the museum and café.
+No door, exit, or entrance can be blocked at any time.
+The loading dock is off limits.

-- Behavior and dress must be consistent with a family-friendly museum atmosphere.
+- Behavior and dress must be consistent with a family-friendly atmosphere.

-- The museum gallery, offices, and education lobby are off limits without advance permission.
+- The museum gallery, offices, and education lobby are off limits without advanced permission.

 - Outdoor spaces (such as the courtyard, balcony, and train shed) may be off limits due to snow, ice, or inclement weather.

-If you have valued your use of the space, please consider making a $20 donation to help preserve this National Historic Landmark.
-You may make a donation in any amount via cash or credit at the Visitor Services Desk or in our donation box at the top of the gallery stairs.
+If you have valued your use of the space, please consider making a donation to help preserve this National Historic Landmark.
+You can make a donation at the Visitor Services Desk or in our donation box at the top of the gallery stairs.

 If you have any questions about photography at Mill City Museum, please contact: Katherine Mayer, Visitor Services Manager | email@example.com